Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 ## Get the database connection string

-The are several ways to get an Azure SQL database connection string.
+There are several ways to get an Azure SQL database connection string.
 More details here: https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-query-content-reference-guide?view=azuresql

-Both if you are connectiong to Azure SQL DB or Azure SQL MI or SQL Server, the connection string look like:
+If you are connecting to Azure SQL DB, Azure SQL MI, or SQL Server, the connection string look like:

 ```
 Server=<server-address>;Database=<database-name>;User ID=<user-d>;Password=<password>;